three2semicolon/log/static/log/live/welcome.md

 GitHub for the nerds: [github.com/three2semicolon/log](https://github.com/three2semicolon/log/)

-This site is built to be "static", in the sense that there is no server (node, react, flask, etc) running in the backend.
-Every page you view is static at load time, as this site was originally built for GitHub page hosting.
+This site is built to be "static", in the sense that there is no server (node, react, flask, etc) running constantly to host the site.
+Every page you view is a static html file at load time, as this site was originally built for GitHub page hosting.

 I write all my blogs in [Obsidian](https://obsidian.md/) as .md files.
-I run a script (either manually or on a GitHub push) that will generate the html for each post. these will all get loaded to build the pages you view.
+I run a small js script (either manually or triggered via a GitHub push) that will generate the .html for each post.
+These are the pages you view (like the one you're on now).

 ---
-# upcoming feature list or things i need to do that I haven't done yet
+# rolling todo / feature list for me to implement soon

 - RSS subscriptions
 - substack integration - i want these posts to also go on substack when it makes sense. might automate, prob won't. im lazy
+- blob to return to top (thanks manashield)
+- update about me with socials, esp github (also thanks manashield)
+- words click links back to directory

 ---
 # wrap up